APNewsBreak: Coming to national park trails: electric bikes

 But more than 50 hiking, horse-riding and other outdoor and conservation associations, including the Appalachian Trail Conservancy and Pacific Crest Trail Association, objected in a July letter to the Interior Department.
 They say the administration acted to fundamentally change the nature of national parks with little or no public notice or study.

-“If you’re hiking on a trail in Utah and you’re rounding a bend and something’s coming at you at 20 mph, that really changes the experience,” said Kristen Brengel, a vice president of the National Parks Conservation Association, a non-profit that advocates for the national park system.
+“If you’re hiking on a trail in Utah and you’re rounding a bend and something’s coming at you at 20 mph, that really changes the experience,” said Kristen Brengel, a vice president of the National Parks Conservation Association, a nonprofit that advocates for the national park system.

 “It’s pretty jarring” to those who take to public lands to escape city noise and stress for nature, Brengel said.
 “You’re adding significant speed and a throttle to those trails.”

-The Interior Department said Friday morning that it would have a statement later.
+The Interior Department said Friday morning it would have a statement later.

 E-bikes are the fastest-growing segment of the bicycle industry, with U.S. sales jumping 72% to $144 million last year, according to the NPD Group, which tracks bike sales.
 The motorized bikes are popular with commuters and baby boomers who might not otherwise be able to get out on a bicycle.